UCL/research-computing-with-cpp/02cpp1/standard_library.md

 - A `vector` doesn't have a fixed size, but it does have a certain amount of memory allocated to it.
 If you add enough elements to outgrow this size, it will have to allocate new memory of a larger size, and copy the elements over to this new memory to keep it contiguous.
 The cost of this operation scales linearly with the size of your vector; you cannot necessarily predict when this will happen as the amount of memory allocated to a vector by default will be compiler dependent.
 - If you know how much space you will need for a vector, or can place an appropriate limit on it, then you can use the `.reserve(int)` method to reserve space for for a given number of elements, e.g. `v.reserve(20)` will allocate enough memory to `v` to store 20 elements.

-We can also access elements of vector in a couple of different ways.
+We can also access elements of a vector in a couple of different ways.
 ```cpp
 #include <vector>